vaginessa/blog/articles/2016/10-javascript-optimization-by-using.md

 const title = note[noteTitleIdx];
 ```

 This is not great.
-We can improve that by writing accessor functions:
+We can improve this by writing accessor functions:

 ```javascript
 function getTitle(note) {